twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap01%zh.rst

    * - 英譯(Translated from the Pali by Friedrich Max Müller) [10]_
      - 20 The follower of the law, even if he can recite only a small portion (of the law), but, having forsaken passion and hatred and foolishness, possesses true knowledge and serenity of mind, he, caring for nothing in this world or that to come, has indeed a share in the priesthood.

+   * - 英譯(Cited from DLMBS) [12]_
+     - | **DhP 20**
+       | Even if he recites a little of scriptures, but lives in truth according to the Dharma,
+       | having abandoned lust, hatred and delusion, has the right knowledge, with a well emancipated mind,
+       | is not attached to anything, either in this world, nor in the other one, he shares the [blessings of] monkshood.
+[DLMBSFn-V020]_

    * - 巴利註解漢譯 [11]_
      - 請參考 `巴利《法句經》註解　漢譯　一、雙品 (The Pairs) Dhp.
 020 <{filename}../dhA/dhA-chap01%zh.rst#dhp020>`__